Health Screening for Men: Why and When You Should Go to the Doctor

-Early detection of high blood pressure
+Early detection of

-is extremely important because the longer high blood pressure goes undetected and untreated, the higher your risk of a heart attack
+is extremely important because the longer high blood pressure goes undetected and untreated, the higher your risk of a

 , heart failure, kidney damage, and blindness.

 If you already have high blood pressure (140/90 mm Hg or higher), have it checked according to your doctor's recommendations.
 If your blood pressure is considered high normal (above 120/80 mm Hg), you should have it checked every year.
-If your blood pressure is normal (below 120/80 mm Hg), screening every two years is usually sufficient.
+If your blood pressure is normal (below 120/80 mm Hg), screening every 2 years is usually sufficient.

 Your doctor may suggest that you regularly monitor your blood pressure at home.